This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Your healthcare provider will ask you about your health history.
-He will ask you what surgeries you have had in the past.
-If you are female, he will ask you if you have ever given birth.
-He may also ask you about your future plans for being pregnant.
-Tell your healthcare provider if you or your relatives have bleeding problems, cancer, or heart disease.
-Also tell your healthcare provider if you have ever had any problems with your abdomen.
+- Your surgeon will ask you about your health history.
+He or she will ask you what surgeries you have had in the past.
+If you are female, he or she will ask you if you have ever given birth.
+Your surgeon may also ask you about your future plans for being pregnant.
+Tell him or her if you or your relatives have bleeding problems, cancer, or heart disease.
+Also tell your surgeon if you have ever had any problems with your abdomen.

-- Your healthcare provider may want you to lose weight before your surgery.
-Your healthcare provider may also want you to stay at your same weight.
-Ask your healthcare provider if a weight loss plan is right for you.
+- Your surgeon may want you to exercise or lose weight before your surgery.
+Ask him or her about the best exercise program or weight loss plan for you.

-- Your healthcare provider may want you to stop taking certain medicines before your surgery.
-Your healthcare provider may also want you to start taking vitamins and drink more water.
-Ask your healthcare provider if you should make any changes to your diet or medicines.
+- Your surgeon may want you to stop taking certain medicines before your surgery.
+Ask about any changes to your diet or medicine.

 The night before your surgery:

-- Your healthcare provider may ask you to wash your abdomen and the area around it with antibacterial soap.
+- Your surgeon may ask you to wash your abdomen and the area around it with antibacterial soap.
 This soap may help fight infection caused by germs called bacteria.

 The day of your surgery: